retooth2/xenharmlib/doc/prim_interval_fan.rst

-Origin contexts built on lattice point indexing also allow construction from an iterable of tuples with :meth:`~xenharmlib.core.multigen.MultiGenTuning.vec_interval_fan` as an alternative to the more verbose above method which expects a full :class:`~xenharmlib.core.lattice.LatticePoint` object.
+Origin contexts built on lattice point indexing also allow construction from an iterable of tuples with :meth:`~xenharmlib.core.multigen.MultiGenTuning.vec_interval_fan` as an alternative to the more verbose above method, which expects a full :class:`~xenharmlib.core.lattice.LatticePoint` object.

 .. tabs::